Gregory J. Pepe

 Phone: 203.821.2000 | Fax: 203.821.2009

 The business issues that hospitals, doctors, lab companies, and other healthcare providers face are extremely complex.
-Attorney Pepe works with clients to establish business relationships such as partnership agreements, corporation agreements, noncompetition agreements, compensation arrangements, and provider contracts.
+Greg works with clients to establish business relationships such as partnership agreements, corporation agreements, noncompetition agreements, compensation arrangements, and provider contracts.
 The agreements and contracts are crafted to provide the legal structure for the entity to operate effectively.
 To that end they are constructed with the objective of avoiding future disputes.

 For example, in a recent arbitration, a national ancillary healthcare service provider claimed that a national payor entity had wrongfully denied over 30,000 claims for reimbursement.
 The provider contract between the parties called for the parties to attempt a resolution of the dispute by unstructured negotiations.
 When those negotiations failed, both parties submitted the dispute to a panel of three arbitrators.
-Attorney Pepe was appointed by the national healthcare provider as one of the arbitrators.
+Greg was appointed by the national healthcare provider as one of the arbitrators.
 He, together with the other arbitrators, worked with both parties to achieve resolution.
 The emergence of large healthcare provider groups and networks presages large and complex arbitrations when the parties have disputes.

-Attorney Pepe received his B.A. from Hamilton College and J.D. from the University of Bridgeport School of Law in 1982.
+Greg received his B.A. from Hamilton College and J.D. from the University of Bridgeport School of Law in 1982.
 He is a founding principal of Neubert, Pepe & Monteith, P.C.